nlpcl-lab/ace2005-preprocessing/README.md

 ### Data Split

-The resulting data is divided as follows.
+The resulting data is divided into test/dev/train as follows.
 ```
 ├── output
 │     └── test.json